gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-**Considerations**: there are a couple decisions we have to make, and a few problems we have to solve during constructing the tokenization process.
-* What size should the final tokenization dictionary have?
-  * small dictionary is storage efficient
+**Considerations**: when constructing the tokenization process, several critical decisions and challenges must be addressed to ensure the effectiveness and efficiency of the resulting system.
+These considerations shape the design and implementation of the tokenization strategy, impacting its ability to accurately represent and process textual data.
+* **Size of the tokenization vocabulary**: the size of the final tokenization vocabulary is fundamental decision with implications for storage efficiency and the ability to capture the structure of the text.
+  * a smaller vocabulary is more storage-efficient but may not capture as much of the text's structure
-  * larger dictionary can capture more structure
+  * larger vocabulary can capture more nuances and details of the text but requires more storage space
-  * it is a trade-off
+  * balancing these factors is essential, as it involves a trade-off between efficiency and expressive power
+  * a smaller vocabulary for tokenization leads to increased token usage, thereby reducing the amount of textual content that can fit within the context length of modern Transformer-based language models.
-* On which level should we split the text?
-Or from the opposite direction, on which level should we group characters together?
+* **Level of text splitting**: deciding the granularity at which to split the text or, conversely, the level at which to group characters together is crucial
   * Character-based tokenization: we split the text to tokens character by character (each character is an individual token)
     * Pros:
-      * small vocabulary: English alphabet consists of 26 characters
+      * small vocabulary size, as the English alphabet has only 26 characters
+      * better handling of typos due to the minimal unit of text being considered
-      * typos are handled: diversity → diwersity
+        * diversity → diwersity
-      * there are no missing keys in the dictionary
+      * eliminates the issue of missing keys in the dictionary / vocabulary
     * Cons:
-      * characters lack semantic information: a word has meaning, but a character itself does not
-      * splitting a general text into character-based tokens results in a longer token sequence
+      * characters on their own lack semantic information, making it difficult to capture meaning
+        * tokens are embedded in a vector space that captures semantic relationships, a complexity that individual letters alone cannot represent.
+      * results in longer sequences when splitting general text, which can be less efficient to process
   * Word-based tokenization: we split the text to tokens word by word (each word is an individual token)
     * Pros:
-      * words contain a lot of semantic and contextual information
+      * words carry significant semantic and contextual information
-      * splitting a general text into word-based tokens results in a shorter token sequence
+      * results in shorter sequences, which can be more straightforward to manage
     * Cons:
+      * the vocabulary size can become very large, encompassing potentially hundreds of thousands of words
-      * vocabulary size can be pretty large: English contains around 170 000 words
+        * English langauge contains around 170,000 words
-      * handling different forms of words: run, runs, ran
+      * challenges in handling different forms of words: run, runs, ran
+        * adding a new token for each form?
-      * What happens to typos? diversity → diwersity
+      * challenges in handling typos: diversity → diwersity
-        * missing key in the dictionary
           * adding a new token for each typo?
-        * using an special <UNK> unknown token
+          * using a special <UNK> unknown token
     * Sub-word-based tokenization:
-      * somewhere between character-based and word-based split
+      * falling between character-based and word-based segmentations
+        * leveraging the benefits of both character-based and word-based methods
-      * we split text to tokens where a token can be a single character, a complete word, or a part of a word (subword), even strings containing consecutive characters of more neighboring words (walking on the street)
+      * text is divided into tokens, which may be a single character, a complete word, a subword, or strings that include consecutive characters from adjacent words (walk;ing; on the; street)
-      * frequency of common character sequences (sub-words) in a corpus is used to decide which will be part of the token dictionary
+      * the frequency of common character sequences (sub-words) in a corpus determines their inclusion in the token vocabulary
-      * taking advantages of the previous methods
       * Pros:
-        * intermediate vocabulary size
+        * offers a balance with an intermediate vocabulary size
-        * typos are handled
+        * typos are handled in an efficient way
-        * intermediate sequence length
-        * hybrid keys in the token dictionary
           * all the letters are included as entries
+        * results in text being split into fewer tokens, leading to more efficient use of context size.
-        * more frequent words and form of words are included as entries
+        * more frequent words or subwords are included in the vocabulary
           * frequently used words should not be split but have an individual token, while rare words should be decomposed into more tokens
-      * individual tokens can have semantic meaning
+        * can capture semantic meaning in individual tokens
         * different forms of words share common tokens:
+          * rain --> [rain]
+          * bow --> [bow]
-        * rain, bow, rainbow
+          * rainbow --> [rain; bow]
       * Cons:
-        * we have to make these design decision detailed above
+        * requires detailed design decisions:
-        * picking a good size for the token dictionary
+          * the optimal size for the token vocabulary
-        * creating the keys (strings) part of the token dictionary
+          * learning the vocabulary items from a corpus
 * Open Vocabulary Problem and Out of Vocabulary (OOV) words:
-  * there are rare words (longtail distribution) which may not occur in our corpus
-  * new words can appear, language evolves with time
-  * typos are probably not in our corpus
-* TODO: add somewhere
-  * the larger the vocabulary, the less the tokens we split a text, the larger the sequence we can put into the context
-  *
+  * the issue of rare words, the constant evolution of language, and the presence of typos present challenges in ensuring comprehensive coverage by the tokenization vocabulary
+    * challenges of the long-tail distribution of text: a vast number of unique terms are used infrequently, complicating the creation of a comprehensive yet efficient token vocabulary and potentially leading to suboptimal representation of rare words or phrases
+  * strategies to address OOV words include the use of special tokens and considerations for dynamically updating the vocabulary
-* Examples for special tokens:
+* Special tokens:
-  * \<UNK>: representing unknown tokens
+  * \<UNK>: representing unknown tokens (e.g., OOV words)
   * \<SEP>: separating different parts of the sequence
-  * \<BOS>: indicating the beginning of the sequence / sentence
+  * \<BOS>: indicating the beginning of the sequence
-  * \<EOS>: indicating the end of the sequence / sentence
+  * \<EOS>: indicating the end of the sequence

 ### Tokenization methods